jon-courtney/cnn-autonomous-drone/README.md

 ## Resources

-* [Parrot AR.Drone 2.0](https://www.parrot.com/us/drones/parrot-ardrone-20-power-édition#ar-drone-20-power-edition): A consumer-grade drone excellent stability control and an [SDK]( http://developer.parrot.com/docs/SDK2/) for programmatic navigation control and sensor data collection.
-The AR.Drone has a forward-facing camera capable of sending individual snapshots and streaming video to a supervising program.
+* [Parrot Bebop 2](https://www.parrot.com/us/Drones/Parrot-bebop-2): A consumer-grade drone excellent stability control and an [SDK](http://developer.parrot.com/docs/bebop/#general-information) for programmatic navigation control and sensor data collection.
+The Bebop 2 has a forward-facing camera capable of sending individual snapshots and streaming video to a supervising program.

 * [Robot Operating System (ROS)](http://www.ros.org): A well-established open source framework for controlling robotic arms, mobile robots and drones.
 With Python library bindings and support for Ubuntu.

-* ["AR.Drone" Autonomy” ROS Node](https://ardrone-autonomy.readthedocs.io): A ROS module based on the Parrot SDK that permits an easy-to-use API for controlling drone flight and reading drone sensors.
+* ["Bebop Autonomy” ROS Node](https://bebop-autonomy.readthedocs.io): A ROS module based on the Parrot SDK that permits an easy-to-use API for controlling drone flight and reading drone sensors.

 The AR.Drone Autonomy ROS Node defers complex stability control functions to the Parrot firmware and exposes simplified navigation operations via the ROS interface.
 Navigation operations include: